sendgrid/docs/content/docs/ui/account-and-settings/spf-records.md

-##Already have an SPF record for your domain?
+##  Already have an SPF record for your domain ?

 No problem.
 You simply need to add your SendGrid account's unique SPF inclusion into your existing record.